a1black/express-jwt-scope/README.md

 # express-jwt-scope

-Express middleware to verify that access token have necessary claims for protected endpoint.
+Express middleware that checks authorization rights granted to the access token.